SkylineCommunications/dataminer-docs/develop/devguide/Connector/AdvancedDataMinerDataPersistenceNoSqlCassandra.md

 #### analytics_parameterinfo

-This table contains some data for each trended parameter which is tracked by one of the proactive advanced analytics features: Trend Icons, [Behavioral anomaly detection](xref:Working_with_behavioral_anomaly_detection), [Proactive cap detection](xref:Proactive_cap_detection) and [Monitoring of trend patterns](xref:Monitoring_of_trend_patterns).
-This data is required for the real-time updating of the different model information stored in the other analytics tables upon incoming new data values.
+This table contains data for each trended parameter that is tracked by one of the proactive advanced analytics features: trend icons, [behavioral anomaly detection](xref:Working_with_behavioral_anomaly_detection), [proactive cap detection](xref:Proactive_cap_detection) and [monitoring of trend patterns](xref:Monitoring_of_trend_patterns).
+This data is required for the real-time updating of the model information stored in the other analytics tables upon incoming new data values.

 This table is defined as follows: